Workers at the construction site of Azadi Hospital in Dohuk, April 2018

 Rebuilding the destroyed Al Shifaa Hospital in Mosul

 Following a time marked by violence, Iraq now has a comparatively stable security situation.
-The remaining challenges to be dealt with include the country’s heavy economic dependence on oil exports, a bloated public sector and weak private sector, high population growth and a lack of economic prospects, especially for the young generation.
+The main challenges to be dealt with include the country’s heavy economic dependence on oil exports, a huge public sector and weak private sector, high population growth and the tangible effects of climate change.

 The situation continues to be marked by social tensions and ethno-religious conflicts, corruption, significant deficits in meeting the basic needs of the population and the unresolved conflicts over resources and territorial disputes between the central government and the Kurdistan Region of Iraq.